-Dr Woodruff J Walker, Consultant Interventional Radiologist at the Royal Surrey County Hospital and The London Clinic, has so far carried out fibroid embolisation (UFE) on over 2,300 patients over 13 years.
-This has received considerable national coverage (see About Dr Walker, Publications and TV and Newspaper Coverage) In 1996 Dr Walker commenced an ethically approved trial of fibroid embolisation at the Royal Surrey County Hospital which later included patients from The London Clinic.
+Dr Woodruff J Walker, Consultant Interventional Radiologist at the Royal Surrey County Hospital and The London Clinic, has so far carried out fibroid embolization (UFE) on over 3,000 patients over 24 years.
+This has received considerable national coverage (see About Dr Walker, Publications and TV and Newspaper Coverage) In 1996 Dr Walker commenced an ethically approved trial of fibroid embolization at the Royal Surrey County Hospital which later included patients from The London Clinic.
 The results of the trial have been reported in previous publications.

 Mid Term Results

 In 2002 we published an analysis of our first 400 patients(9) and a further series in 2002(10).
 The results of this series indicated a very high success rate of almost 90% with a low incidence of complications i.e. less than 1% incidence of infective complications requiring hysterectomy, a 6% incidence of failure or recurrence, a less than 2% (4 patients) incidence of amenorrhoea (no periods) under the age of 45, and a 6% incidence of troublesome vaginal discharge, usually curable by hysteroscopic procedure(8).
 Satisfaction rates for the procedure (i.e. where patients stated on follow up that they were satisfied with the procedure and would recommend it), were over 90%.
 Fibroid shrinkages were over 60%.
 Interestingly, as techniques improved, since the early series we have had no incidences of infection leading to hysterectomy in over 1,700 cases and the success rates are around 95%.